michalbrys/Using-Google-Analytics-with-R/chapter3/googleanalyticsr-package.md

 ![](/assets/gar_logo.png)

-To pull data from Google Analytics into R we'll use package **googleAnalyticsR** by Mark Edmonson.
-Using this add on you can use all features of Google Analytics including the latest like Google Analytics 360 or integration with Big Query.
+To pull data from Google Analytics into R we will use **googleAnalyticsR** package by Mark Edmonson.
+This add-on enables you to use all of the features of Google Analytics, including the latest, like Google Analytics 360 or integration with Big Query.

-**Short list of googleAnalyticsR features:**
+**Short list of googleAnalyticsR's features:**

 > * First Google Analytics Reporting v4 API library for R
 > * v4 features include: dynamic calculated metrics, pivots, histograms, date comparisons, batching.